-Though it's no secret that dead bodies were once used in bizarre early medicine practices, not many know that there are quite a few modern products made out of corpses out there, as well.
-As it turns out, the dead are still an active part of various industries that go way beyond the mortuary world and the "posthumous fame" phenomenon.
+It may seem shocking, but throughout history, humans have been using their deceased in unconventional ways.
+Though it's no secret that bodies were once used in bizarre early medical practices, not many know that there are quite a few modern products as well.
+Contemporary medical science has proven that body parts can have healing properties - like cadaver skin, which can be (and frequently is) used to treat burns and ulcers in the form of skin grafts.
+But as it turns out, the departed are still an active part of non-medical industries that go way beyond the mortuary world and the "posthumous fame" phenomenon.

-We've hardly pried the lid off the coffin of commercial, medical, and artistic services the dead can apparently provide.
-Read on to discover more about contemporary corpse products you might wish you never knew about, when all's said and done.
+Take, for instance, Eau de Death, the innovative perfume that's said to be partially distilled from corpse emissions.
+Or other macabre products like "Occult Jam," made by London company Bompas & Parr, which is an edible rumored to contain the flavor of the hair of the late Princess Diana.
+We've hardly pried the lid off the coffin of commercial, medical, and artistic services the dearly departed can apparently provide.
+Read on to discover more about contemporary products you might wish you never knew about.

 Just like animal leather products produced from lesser animals, our raw human skin is transformed into the finest grade leather by using a traditional tanning process.
 However, human leather is the finest grain leather that is obtainable.
-It is free from defects and has the smallest grain size, which makes it the smoothest, softest leather on earth."
+It is free from defects and has the smallest grain size, which makes it the smoothest, softest leather on earth.

 If we're really trying to mimic a corpse, we have got to get the smell down to perfection.
-Nobody wants to be the guinea pig that spritzes on the death cologne and realizes it doesn't’ quite work."
+Nobody wants to be the guinea pig that spritzes on the death cologne and realizes it doesn't quite work.